 Dimensions: 35-48 µm (Penard), mean 48 (Hoogenraad & De Groot); my measurements 48-54 µm.

-Ecology: in sediment of ditches, between waterplants, in sphagnum.
+Ecology: Sediment of ditches, between waterplants, in Sphagnum.

 Remarks: This species is easy to identify.
 Hoogenraad & De Groot (1940) noted that this small species has been observed in the Netherlands only once, in 1908.
 I have found it with regular intervals, but never abundant.

 Centropyxis delicatula, – the Netherlands